At a Glance

 To inform the plan, Biohabitats performed an assessment of the site’s ecology.
 In addition to studying ecological assets, the team also evaluated factors such as potential coastal resiliency measures, access and circulation, community park needs, and opportunities for integration with regional systems.
-Biohabitats communicated findings in plain English to an audience of stakeholders, public agencies and the local community.
+Using jargon-free language, Biohabitats communicated findings to stakeholders, public agencies, and the local community.

 Biohabitats worked with SWA/Balsley to develop holistic design plans that integrate function, maintenance, material, and operations considerations into innovative and sensitive designs.
 Design plans aim to spark public imagination, foster waterfront access and environmental education, and create opportunities for partnerships and local stewardship.
 The final result of Biohabitats efforts was an actionable master plan that compiled plan goals, prioritized investments, identified capital inefficiencies, included recommendations for balance of restoration/protection and public access/reactivation, and presented an implementation strategy, phasing plan, and preliminary cost estimate.

 Atlantic Coastal Plan

 Coastal, Community, Conservation, Ecological Restoration, Infrastructure, Urban Ecology, Water